Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for signed graphs with eigenvalues bounded from below

-\begin{proof}[Proof of \cref{thm:main2} for $\la \ge \la^*$] If $\F^\pm$ is a finite forbidden subgraph characterization for $\Gs$, then the all-positive signed graphs in $\F^\pm$ would form a finite forbidden subgraph characterization for $\Gl$, which contradicts with \cref{thm:main1} for $\la \ge \la^*$. \end{proof}
+\begin{proof}[Proof of \cref{thm:main2} for $\la \ge \la^*$] If $\F^\pm$ is a finite forbidden subgraph characterization of $\Gs$, then the all-positive signed graphs in $\F^\pm$ would form a finite forbidden subgraph characterization of $\Gl$, which contradicts \cref{thm:main1} for $\la \ge \la^*$. \end{proof}